mike14747/rmlbb2/README.md

 The conversion app is in a private repo because it accesses private API data, but I can show the inner workings of it as needed.

 The other huge challenge in building this app was creating my own private message forum from scratch.
-You must be logged in to not only make posts, but also to see the posts.
+You must be logged in to not only make posts, but also to view the posts.

 I ended up using _react-draft-wysiwyg_ to handle the user posts.
 The output is saved as HTML and uploaded to MongoDB.